AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 **Figure 13:** 2D scaled drawing of the bottom geometry that was added to the sedimentation tube.

 The bottom geometry helped with the removal of flocs in the system because the slanted angle in the bottom geometry allowed for flocs to resuspend and change in flow direction rather than fall to the bottom of the sedimentation tube (Figure 14).
-The fluidized bed allowed for the flocs to move along the sedimentation tube and down the waste line and the clean water to move past the waste line and exit the effluent line.
+The fluidized bed allowed for the flocs to move along the sedimentation tube and down the waste line, and the clean water to move past the waste line and exit the effluent line.
 Thus, the flocs were able to form a fluidized bed and increase the removal of red dye flocs from the PACl solution.

 <img src = "after botgeo.gif" height = "350" width = "300">